pcdjohnson/SchistoDrivers/README.md

  We explore the effect on power of varying the following study design choices/assumptions:
  - Total sample size: 700, 1100, 1400, 1800, 2100.
- - Community sample size (number communities sampled): 25, 50, 100.
+ - Community sample size (number of communities sampled): 25, 50, 100.
  - Prevalence of re-infection: 0.5.
  - The strength of association between each driver and re-infection, defined as an odds ratio per standard deviation unit for continuous community-level drivers: 1.25, 1.5, 1.75, 2.